 Biodiesel is eco-friendly as it is both biodegradable and nontoxic.
 This reduces the risk of global warming as it emits much fewer emissions than other sources of fuel.
 Biodiesel is also fairly energy efficient.

 Want to know how much propane a standby generator uses?
 Learn more here.

-Those are some common generator fuel types that can be used by many generators today.
-If you want to choose the best generators with the right fuel types, you can consult with our generator experts.
-Our specialists have tons of experience and knowledge in helping you choose the best system for your needs.
-We can recommend the best generators that come with the right fuel types for your home or office.
+Above are some common generator fuel types that are used by many generators today.
+If you are struggling to choose both a generator and a fuel type that will work best for you, consult with our generator experts here at A&J Generator and Equipment.
+Our professionals have tons of experience and knowledge to help you choose the best system for your home or business.
+We will recommend the best generator for you!